bevyengine/rfcs/rfcs/45-stageless.md

 - its execution order relative to other systems or sets (e.g. "this system runs before A")
 - any conditions that must be true for it to run (e.g. "this system only runs if a player has full health")
 - which set(s) it belongs to (which define properties that affect all systems underneath)
-  - if left unspecified, the system or set will be added under a default one (configurable)
+  - if left unspecified, the system or set will be added under a default one (this is configurable)

 These properties are all additive.
 Adding another does not replace an existing one, and they cannot be removed.